 Most conversations about home workouts for seniors start and end with “safe exercises” and “fall prevention.”
-That’s not wrong-but it’s incomplete.
-From a health and employee benefits systems perspective, the bigger opportunity is hiding in plain sight: a senior’s living room can function as an underused care setting, not just a place to “stay active.”
+That’s not wrong.
+But it’s incomplete.
+From a benefits systems perspective, the bigger opportunity is right there in the living room: it can function as an underused care setting, not just a place to “stay active.”
+WellthCare, the first Health-to-Wealth Benefit System, makes this vision operational by rewarding every verified preventive action with store dollars and automatic retirement contributions.

 Why this is bigger than fitness content